 - 1. The student should prepare a double-spaced comprehensive examination proposal, no longer than 12 pages, that presents an argument for a substantive area of interest that is of central importance to social work.
 The proposal should "build a case" for the inclusion or exclusion of specific material in each section.
 For example, given the page limitation of the paper, it may not be possible to address all of the theories or policies that may be relevant to a particular topic.
 In such a case, the proposal needs to address which theories and policies will be covered in the paper and provide a rationale for the choices. - 2.
-The student must submit five (5) copies of the proposal to the Ph.D. office.
+The student must email a digital copy of the proposal to the Ph.D. program assistant.
 The Ph.D.
-Director will then select two faculty readers and the Ph.D. assistant will distribute the copies to the readers.
-Readers are drawn from all GSSW faculty members with tenure-track appointments and are assigned on a rotating basis, taking into account the substantive interests and workload of each faculty member.
-Copies of the proposal will also be distributed to the student's adviser and placed in the student's file. - 3.
-Faculty readers must complete their reviews and return them to the Ph.D. assistant within two weeks of the proposal's submission.
+Director will then select two faculty readers and the Ph.D. assistant will distribute the proposal to the readers by email.
+Readers are drawn from all GSSW faculty members and are assigned on a rotating basis, taking into account the substantive interests and workload of each faculty member.
+A copy of the proposal will also be distributed to the student's advisor and placed in the student's electronic file. - 3.
+Faculty readers must complete their reviews and email them to the Ph.D. assistant within two weeks of the proposal's submission.
 Readers can approve, disapprove, or approve with qualifications specifying what those qualifications are in writing.
-The student cannot proceed with writing the paper until all readers approve the proposal. - The reviews will be given to the student with copies to the adviser.
-The student and the adviser should meet to discuss the reviews.
-The adviser then convenes a meeting of the readers and the student to establish common understanding of the feedback and to develop clear expectations for the comprehensive paper.
-The final decision should be forwarded to the Ph.D. assistant within two weeks of the completion of the readers' reviews. - If all readers approve the comprehensive proposal, a Notification to Proceed letter signed by the Ph.D.
-Director is placed in the student's file. - 4.
-Upon completion of the Comprehensive paper, the student submits five (5) copies to the Ph.D. assistant for distribution to all committee members.
-Within two weeks, the readers are to independently prepare their respective critiques of the paper and submit them to the Ph.D. assistant for duplication and forwarding to the student and to members of the examining committee.
-The adviser, with the student, arranges for the oral examination to take place, normally within two weeks of receiving the critiques.

-The options for the vote on the student's written and oral presentation performance are pass, fail, or decision deferred (when questions raised are not sufficiently addressed by the student).
-The adviser should have the "Comprehensive Examination or Paper Orals Form" signed and forwarded to the Ph.D.
-Assistant within two days following date of Oral Examination.
+The student cannot proceed with writing the paper until all readers approve the proposal. - The reviews will be given to the student with copies to the advisor.
+The student and the advisor should meet to discuss the reviews.
+The advisor then convenes a meeting, called the oral review, of the readers and the student to establish common understanding of the feedback and to develop clear expectations for the comprehensive paper.
+Any qualifications should be forwarded to the Ph.D. assistant within two weeks of the oral review.
+A Notification to Proceed letter signed by the Ph.D.
+Director is digitally sent to the student and a copy is placed in the student's file. - 4.
+Upon completion of the comprehensive examination paper, the student emails a copy to the Ph.D. assistant for distribution to all committee members.
+Within two weeks, the readers (excluding advisor) are to independently prepare their respective critiques of the paper and submit them by email to the Ph.D. assistant for forwarding to the student and to members of the examining committee.
+The advisor, with the student, arranges for the oral examination to take place, normally within two weeks of receiving the critiques. - The options for the vote on the student's written and oral presentation performance are pass or fail.
+The advisor should have the "Comprehensive Examination or Paper Orals Form" signed and forwarded to the Ph.D.
+Assistant within two days following date of oral examination. - 5.
+In the event of failure, the student will be allowed to choose another topic and proceed through the examination (paper and oral) a second time.
+A student is allowed only two opportunities to complete the comprehensive examination process before being terminated from the Ph.D.
+Program.